 Unless you're trying to sell a home that appeals to a small audience and can afford to wait months for results, magazine ads are not likely to produce an immediate buyer.
-Lead time is the major drawback.
+Lead time is a major drawback.
 The home ad you submit today might not make it to a doorstep for 30 to 60 days, sometimes longer.

 Magazine ad reps will claim your home ad will be in front of buyers for 30 days.
-In reality, the ad will be stuck in the back and ignored as the recipient flips through a couple articles before tossing the magazine into a recycling bin.
-Few re-read magazines.
+In reality, the ad will be stuck in the back and ignored as the recipient flips through a couple of articles before tossing the magazine into a recycling bin.
+Few folks re-read magazines.

 Magazine advertising tends to work well for upper-end luxury homes that can take a long time to sell.

 Local daily and weekly newspaper readership is declining, but in a few markets, it's still a desired place to advertise a home for sale.
 Even non-subscribers might buy a Sunday newspaper to look at the ads of homes for sale.
 Before placing a newspaper ad, get a copy of the paper.
 If you notice that nobody else is advertising, don't waste the money on a newspaper ad.

 A small local weekly paper might be a better place to advertise your home for sale.
 But your ad copy should sparkle and be designed to attract attention.
 Don't make a home selling mistake by abbreviating too many words or trying to cram everything into three lines to save money.

 You can buy specific mailing lists by identifying the characteristics of your potential home buyer and ordering lists that incorporate those particular traits.
 Look for direct mail list brokers on the Internet.
 Printing companies that offer direct mail services are also good sources for this information.